astrowp/docs/deploy.md

 ![image](https://github.com/astrowp/docs/assets/170225022/d728cfe7-cf3a-4e9c-a3f0-34bb1efb6e19)

-- Give the token a name
+- Give the API token a name
 - Set the expiry date (I use no expire)
-- Choose Custom Scopes (for more granular permission)
+- Choose Custom Scopes (for more granular permission levels)
   - Select app
 - Click, Generate Token

+Find out how to [configure the webhook in WordPress](webhooks.md)